priyankeshh/web-scraper/README.md

 [![Streamlit](https://img.shields.io/badge/Streamlit-1.28+-red.svg)](https://streamlit.io/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-An intelligent web scraping tool that combines the power of Selenium automation with a user-friendly Streamlit interface.
-Extract, process, and visualize web data effortlessly.
+A comprehensive web scraping tool that extracts data from websites and provides a user-friendly interface for visualization.

+## Project Description

+This project is a web scraper that extracts data from websites.
+It uses Selenium to automate browser interactions, Pandas for data manipulation, and Streamlit for creating an interactive web application to visualize the scraped data.
+The scraped data is saved in markdown, json, and excel formats.

 ## ✨ Features